What will Jersey Shore beaches be like in the Summer of Bug?

 Murphy issued his long-awaited guidance the day before two of the state's most popular beaches planned to reopen.
 On Friday morning, Point Pleasant Beach and Seaside Heights will begin allowing people back onto the sand in a phased reopening that officials in both towns characterize as an experiment.

 In Point Pleasant Beach, the municipally owned Maryland Avenue beach will open.
-Once it reaches a certain capacity, which officials have not publicly announced, no one else will be allowed onto the sand.
+Once it reaches 500 people, no one else will be allowed onto the sand.
 Masks will be “encouraged” while standing in line to buy badges, but won't be required once on the beach.

 The borough will restrict parking to residents only for much of the area near the beach to discourage large crowds of tourists from coming.
-Murphy suggested such a tactic in one of his briefings earlier this month as a way to keep beach crowds manageable, at least at first.
+Murphy suggested such a tactic in one of his briefings earlier this month as a way to keep beach crowds manageable.

 Seaside Heights, famous as the former home of MTV's “Jersey Shore” show, will reopen on Friday with some substantial restrictions.
 Activities on the beach are limited to walking, jogging, active surf fishing, and surfing.
 No swimming, beach chairs or blankets, and no sitting or standing.